What is surveying and mapping?

 FEMA elevation certificates determine the overall elevation of new buildings and substantial improvements in Special Flood Hazard Areas (SFHAs).
 Therefore, they are necessary when applying for flood insurance and help reduce the cost of insurance premiums.
 Surveyors determine the level of elevation of the property to verify whether it meets the requirements for the certification.

-Aerial mapping (often referred to as Photogrammetry) utilizes survey aircrafts to create high definition topographic maps of larger areas.
+Aerial survey and mapping, a method of collecting geomatics or other imagery (often referred to as Photogrammetry), utilizes survey aircrafts to create high definition topographic maps of larger areas.
 These areas would otherwise be difficult to capture with traditional means.

 Experts in the Field